oktadev/okta-blog/_source/_posts/2022-06-19-kubernetes-jhipster-aws.md

 **This cluster costs money as long as it is running.** If you only keep it running for the hour or so you need to run the tutorial, the costs are small. **If you forget and leave it running for a month or two, it could cost a lot more.
 Don't forget to delete it when you are done!**

 You are using a managed cluster with EC2 nodes.
-You are not using the newer, Fargate managed clusters because as of right now there is a compatibility problem between Fargate and Eureka.
+You are not using the newer, Fargate managed clusters because when I tried Fargate I ran into problems.
+There are reports of a compatibility problem between Fargate and Eureka.
 See [this google groups thread](https://groups.google.com/g/jhipster-dev/c/148uESs6vns) and [this GitHub repository](https://github.com/jussiseppala/eurekafargatesample).

 You can look at [the AWS docs on managed node groups](https://docs.aws.amazon.com/eks/latest/userguide/managed-node-groups.html) for more in-depth information.
 Basically, though, being managed means that you do not need to separately provision and register the EC2 instances in the node group.
 The EC2 instances and Kubernetes nodes are packaged together and managed as a unit.
 Unmanaged node groups allow you to separate the node group management from the EC2 instances, allowing for finer control but also requiring more direct involvement in instance management.